Thanksgiving Activities for Kids!

 By your next Thanksgiving, you can delight in remembering the ways your family gave to others, being Christ to them!

 Editor’s note: this post has affiliate links to items we have used and loved.
-Should you buy anything with an affiliate link, we could make a small commission at no extra cost to you.
+Should you buy anything with an affiliate link, we might make a small commission at no extra cost to you.
 But you have our undying thanks for supporting us in this way!

 Thanksgiving Educational Activities for your kids